Below is my annual repost on marathon recovery.

 - Move.
 Cooling down prevents blood from pooling in your legs and helps clear lactic acid.
-(If you've paid attention to my earlier posts, you know that lactic acid levels will return to baseline even if you lay down the moment you cross the line, and lactic acid has nothing to do with soreness, but an active cool down does help return you to resting levels a little sooner.)
+If you've paid attention to my earlier posts, (or any physiology text published in the last 25 years) you know that lactic acid is not evil, that levels will return to baseline even if you lay down the moment you cross the line, and lactic acid has nothing to do with soreness.
+But an active cool down does help return you to resting levels a little sooner.
+An active recovery also helps redistribute blood flow.
+After a few hours of being vertical, blood tends to pool in your legs.
+Plus, the working muscles created an increased demand for your finite blood supply (and borrowed it from internal organs).
+If you stop abruptly after a marathon (or to a lesser extent, any run) the blood tends to stay where it is, rather than getting back to the aforementioned organs that would appreciate its return.

 - Drink.
 Even on a cool day, you're likely to have sweat out considerably more than you took in.
 Drink up.
 By all means have a celebratory adult beverage or two, but don't go crazy.